"Edgar Khalatian is hands down the best land use attorney in LA."Legal 500 USA 2020

 - Represented* the Downtown Women’s Center with the entitlement for a 70,000 square foot shelter in downtown Los Angeles.
 This pro bono project involved complex negotiations with the City of Los Angeles Redevelopment Agency, the City of Los Angeles Planning Department, and numerous neighborhood groups.

 * Representation was assisted by Edgar prior to his employment with Mayer Brown.

 California State University, BA

-- Chairman of the Valley Industry & Commerce Association Land Use Committee
+- Former Chairman of the Valley Industry & Commerce Association Land Use Committee

 - Licensed real estate broker

-- Registered lobbyist in the cities of Los Angeles and West Hollywood
+- Registered lobbyist in the City and County of Los Angeles

 - Member of the State Bar of California